 When we start something new, we’re usually not very confident in our abilities.
 If you are looking to lose weight, you might not be comfortable in your own skin.
 If you are looking to start a blog, you might not think your writing is worthy of others reading.
 We all feel like this.

-Understand that it takes time to see results, in your physical appearance or in your readership.
+Understand that it takes a time to see results, in your physical appearance or in your readership.
 Set a realistic goal for yourself: Lose one pound a week or write one post per week.
 Even if there are a few weeks where you feel unsuccessful, keep going and know that you will see results eventually.

 - 7 Great Resource Sites for Blogging Newbies